 To fully realize these benefits, financial institutions must update existing procedures and implement new processes tailored to eAssets.
-Key considerations include differentiating digital original versions from imaged working copies, enabling core system identification of electronic assets, establishing access and rights protocols, and maintaining a transparent chain of custody with an immutable evidentiary log that remains inseparable from the asset.
+Key considerations include distinguishing digital original versions from imaged working copies, enabling core systems to identify electronic assets, establishing access and rights protocols, and maintaining a transparent chain of custody with an immutable evidentiary log that remains inseparable from the asset.